weihangChen/ros_debug_vscode/README.md

 and it contains impelmentation for [talker and listener](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29).

 ## How to run
+1. remove the "devel" and "build" folders, rebuild using "catkin_make -DCMAKE_BUILD_TYPE=Debug"
-1. run "talker" as rosnode
+2. run "talker" as rosnode
-2. find out the process id of the talker process
+3. find out the process id of the talker process
-3. modify the ".vscode/launch.json", by replacing "25159" with the id obtained from previous step
+4. modify the ".vscode/launch.json", by replacing "25159" with the id obtained from previous step
-4. set some break points in the "src/talker.cpp", start debugger from vscode and be happy
+5. set some break points in the "src/talker.cpp", start debugger from vscode and be happy